-Martha Jo Mims Digitization and Conservation Lab
+Martha Jo Mims Digitization & Conservation Lab

 The Mims lab is currently equipped to digitize paper records; photographs; books and other bound items; newspapers, maps, and other oversize materials up to size A1; slides, negatives, and microfilm; compact cassettes (audio cassette tapes) and vinyl records; and VHS tapes.
-Materials are selected for digitization according to amount of likely research use, historical value, fragility, condition, copyright/ownership status, and donor and faculty request.
+Materials are selected for digitization according to the amount of likely research use, historical value, fragility, condition, copyright/ownership status, and donor and faculty request.

 BookEye 4v2 600dpi color overhead book scanner: The BookEye scanner is used for flat, visual materials such as letters and photographs, and is also capable of scanning books without inverting them.
 It even has a 120-degree V-shaped glass platen, allowing us to scan books with tight or fragile bindings without completely opening them.
 This scanner uses BookEye's OPUS FreeFlow digitization management software that handles imaging, image editing, metadata creation, and export in multiple formats.

 Epson Expression 12000XL flatbed scanner: We use this scanner for flat, visual materials such as letters, photographs, and album covers.
 Currently we scan materials using Epson's Silverfast software and then manipulate images in Adobe Photoshop or Acrobat.

 Canon imageFORMULA DR-6030C Production Scanner: The Canon scanner can scan up to 100 pages at a time through its document feeder, making it the ideal choice for scanning office documents in good condition.
 It is going to be a key piece of the archives' records management program for the university set to begin in the fall.